turingschool-examples/flashcards-starter/READ-ME.md

 ### Setup

 Clone this repository down and change directory into the directory containing the files from this repository.
 Once you are in the directory run `node index.js` in your command line and the game should begin.
 You are ready to play!
+After the game ends press `ctrl + c` to return your terminal to normal function.